djeada/Linux-Notes/notes/files_and_dirs.md

 ## Creating files

-The <code>mkdir</code> command creates a new directory.
+The `mkdir` command creates a new directory.
 To create a directory called test in a current location, use:

 ```bash
 mkdir test